-After that, though, as most good managers know, you often need to resist ‘doing’ when you should be ‘managing’, and so when Penny became Director of Coaching for all teams in 1982 – the first woman to hold that position in any national rowing federation – she no longer took personal responsibility for the coaching of specific crews, although she regularly joined each senior squad coach to monitor their crew’s progress.
+After that, though, as most good managers know, you often need to resist ‘doing’ when you should be ‘managing’, and so when Penny became Director of Coaching for all the GB rowing teams in 1982 – the first woman to hold that position in any national rowing federation – she no longer took personal responsibility for the coaching of specific crews, although she regularly joined each senior squad coach to monitor their crew’s progress.
 She admitted to Christopher Dodd in an article for the October 1989 issue of Regatta magazine that this made her feel thoroughly “jealous” as she gave Chief Coach Mike Spracklen “everything I wanted to give myself” in terms of the pick of the best athletes to coach for the Olympics in 1984 and 1988, but there couldn’t be a better proof that she was always trying to do the best thing for the team’s results rather than pleasing herself, a point which some athletes didn’t – and possibly still don’t – appreciate or believe.

 After 20 years at the ARA and, in her own words, “burnt out” by the volume and stress of work, she left in 1994 to become the Chief Coach/Development Coach for Oxford University Boat Club.
 In 1997 she went to work for Sport England where she remained until she retired in 2002 at the early age of 60.

 Successes and challenges in Penny’s management years

 British rowing turned a corner at the 1984 Olympics when the men’s coxed four won GB’s first Olympic rowing gold medal in 36 years.
 Yet despite many successes, her time as Director of Coaching and then Director of International Rowing was dogged with three major challenges: a lack of money, a massive workload and various controversies about the changes she was seeking to implement with regards the GB squads’ structure, management, training and selection procedures.
 All three were, of course, closely interlinked.